pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

 #### 6. Test the SSH Connection to GitHub

-To ensure that your SSH connection to GitHub is working correctly, run the following command:
+To ensure that your SSH connection to GitHub is working correctly, run the following command in the terminal:

 ```sh
 ssh -T git@github.com